wikimedia/phoenix/docs/artifact.md

 - to nearly-infinite product experiences
 - and other platforms.

-Some guiding questions are: What does that look like?
-How do we get from here to there?
-What are the challenges?
-Are they possible to resolve?
-Are they worth the necessary investment?

-## This proof of value
-We call this a "proof of value" (PoV) because we aren't strictly interested in proving the concept.
-We are also interesting in facilitating further discussion and exploration: is the cost (in time and energy) reasonably balanced against the overall goals?
-If not, do we alter the goals?

-This PoV is an experiment.
+### In the PoV, we ...

-- Design a tiny modern platform that can serve collections of knowledge and information, created from multiple trusted sources, to many product experiences and platforms.
+- Designed a tiny modern platform that can serve collections of knowledge and information, created from multiple trusted sources, to many product experiences and platforms.
-- Find out what happens when we move knowledge out of a Wikipedia website into this modern platform.
+- Experimented with what happens when we move knowledge out of a Wikipedia website into this modern platform.

 ## Modern platform
-We made some choices about what "modern platform" means.
-Generally speaking, we relied on emerging industry patterns for content systems facing this challenge (which is most of them).
-A predictable data structure, temporal decoupling The patterns include:
+In this design, we made some choices about what "modern platform" means.
+We draw from the wider world where content providers are facing similar challenges - how to move past the boundaries of a single piece of software towards "create once, publish everywhere"?
+We also relied on 18 months of architectural explorations conducted prior to this PoV to understand what *we* need from a "modern" platform.

+We define modern platform as a system of interrelated capabilities relying on emerging industry patterns.
+The patterns of a system are what make (or break) the system as it scales.
+The patterns we're exploring include:

 *Canonical data modeling*: allows content to be understood by people, programs and machines outside the traditional boundaries of MediaWiki.
 And, as far as possible, allows consumers to request only what they need.